-2.16 Input/Output Signal Connectors
+2.17 Input/Output Signal Connectors

 These BNC coaxial connectors, located on the rear of the unit as illustrated in the following figure, provide the input/output signal interface.
 The digital video input connectors are internally terminated into 75 ohms.
 Use coaxial cable and a standard BNC connector to connect each source.
 Input and output modules can be populated in increments of 16.
 Input modules provide up to 100m of equalization for HD and up to 300M for SDI.
 Both HD/multi-rate and SDI output modules include a single copper connection.
 However, daughter boards can be installed to provide a second output per bus.
 The second output can be either copper or fiber (single mode or multi-mode).
 For SDI applications, a DAC monitor grade, 10-bit output board can be installed as an option.
 For HD applications, a HD to SD conversion card can be installed as an option.
+The connectors are numbered 1 through 16, starting at the left of each card, as shown below.